-I am pleased to present the following report, "Referrals from Nongovernmental Organizations," for the second quarter (Q2) of Fiscal Year (FY) 2022, which has been prepared by U.S. Immigration and Customs Enforcement (ICE).
+I am pleased to present the following report, "Referrals from Nongovernmental Organizations," for the third quarter (Q3) of Fiscal Year (FY) 2022, which has been prepared by U.S. Immigration and Customs Enforcement (ICE).

-This report was compiled pursuant to requirements in the Joint Explanatory Statement accompanying the FY 2022 Department of Homeland Security (DHS) Appropriations Act (P.L.117-103).
+This report was compiled pursuant to requirements in the Joint Explanatory Statement accompanying the FY 2022 Department of Homeland Security (DHS) Appropriations Act (P.L.
+117-103).

-Pursuant to Congressional guidelines, this report is provided to the following Members of Congress:
+Pursuant to congressional guidelines, this report is being provided to the following Members of Congress:

-The Honorable Lucille Roybal-Allard Chairwoman, House Appropriations Subcommittee on Homeland Security
+Chair, House Appropriations Subcommittee on Homeland Security

-The Honorable Chuck Fleischmann Ranking Member, House Appropriations Subcommittee on Homeland Security
+Ranking Member, House Appropriations Subcommittee on Homeland Security